 ‘The show must go on’, they say.
 With 11 Main House productions and half a dozen In the Bar shows every year, BLT needs a constant supply of backstage volunteers to help.
 It’s great fun and you don’t need experience – just enthusiasm!

-If you’re already helping out access the volunteering schedule here with the password you have been given.
+If you are already helping out by delivering leaflets access the volunteer schedule here with the password you have been given.

 Each show has several very important roles that need to be filled.
 Here’s who they are, and what they do:

 Stage Manager (SM)